 Public transport in Bulgaria

 Rail networks connect most of the cities in Bulgaria.
 Most trains are operated by the state-owned Bulgarian State Railways.
-The country's trains are outdated by Western European standards and they may move at paces that can frustrate expats used to faster services.
+The country's trains are outdated by Western European standards and they may move at a pace that can frustrate expats used to faster services.